nus-cs2113-AY2223S1/tp/docs/team/indraneelrp.md

 * **New Feature**: Driver code
   * What it does: This feature handles the overall run of duke.
-  * Justification: The overall executor needs to handle the set-up actions such as the creating of a file or reading in saved data, and then executing the main funtions of the program.
+  * Justification: The overall executor needs to handle the set-up actions such as the creating of a file and reading in saved data, and then executing the main funtions of the program.
   * Highlights: The OOP model has been well-followed to make the structure of the program simple and intuitive.
 The driver code was written such that the instantiation of the Duke object instantiates the various helper classes (Parser, storage, Ui, ReviewList), allowing the smaller details to be abstracted away, resulting in clean concise and very readable